1. Why did the bus drive by without stopping to pick me up?

 The Cherriots administrative offices are located on the fifth floor of the Courthouse Square building at 555 Court St.NE in Salem.

-The Cherriots Operations Center is at 3140 Del Webb Ave., in Salem.
-The repair and maintenance facility for the Cherriots fleet is also located at the Del Webb site.
+The Cherriots Operations Headquarters is at 3140 Del Webb Ave., in Salem.
+The repair and maintenance facility for the Cherriots fleet is also located at the site.

 7. Who provides security services at the Downtown Transit Center?